 On This Page

-The most pleasant weather in Cayman is during the winter, from mid-November to April.
+The most pleasant weather in the Cayman Islands is during the winter, from mid-November to April.
 During this time there is little rain, the skies are more clear than cloudy, and there is an almost constant cool sea breeze.
 These months also coincide with peak tourist season.
+However, the sea is much colder during the winter months (January: 79F/26C versus August: 86F/30C) and, unless heated, swimming pool temperatures will drop to the nighttime low temperature.
+Locals joke that they don't swim during the winter months as the water is too cold!

 May to November is the rainy season, but unless there is a tropical depression sitting over Cayman, the rain is normally only heavy for a few hours and then stops for the rest of the day.
 It is not uncommon to have heavy rain in one part of town while it remains dry in another.